alihassan18/libonomy-documentation/docs/Guide/Validators/run-a-validator.md

 `Min-self-delegation` is a non-negative integer used to specify the minimum amount of self-delegated voting power for your validator.
 :::

-In order to verify whether creation of your validator, you can view explorer or use CLI to get the information regarding your validator
+In order to verify creation of your validator, you can view explorer or use CLI to get the information regarding your validator.

 ### Confirm Your Validator is Running

-Your validator is active if the following command returns anything:
+Your validator is active if the following command returns the information:

 ```bash
 cuspcli query aphelion-validator-set | grep "$(cuspd aphelion show-address)"